Swetanaya/Fashion/README.md

     a new account.

 # Registration account
-   A signup page is a web page designed to collect information of users .It typically includes form fields for users to input their personal information, such as name, email address, username, password, and sometimes additional details depending on the service being signed up for.
+   A signup page is a web page designed to collect information of users .It typically includes form fields for users to input their personal information, such as name, email address, username, password, and sometimes additional details depending on the service being signed up.
    User name: It is a special name given by a user to uniquely identify them on a website.
 While any notification website is able to call them by their name.
    With user name user should have to provide emial ,mobile number,Password and conform password etc are the criteria to sign up Trade trunk page.
+# Home page
+   A home page is the default or front page of the site.The primary goal of Homepage is to make the visitor feel welcome and then provide
+   Information and navigation about what can be found on site.